What are the Effects of Mixing Flexeril and Alcohol?

 In 2011, more than 52,000 admissions to hospital emergency rooms involved muscle relaxants, and cyclobenzaprine (Flexeril) accounted for 11,000 of those.
 Of the 52,000 emergency room admissions, 18% involved the combination of Flexeril and alcohol.1

-Alcohol is the most widely abused substance in the United States.3 The National Institute on Drug Abuse reports that 15.2% of people who begin drinking by the age of 14 will go on to develop a substance use disorder later in life.4 Alcohol is a central nervous system depressant that slows brain functioning and retards motor coordination.5
+Alcohol is the most widely abused substance in the United States.3 The National Institute on Drug Abuse reports that 15.2% of people who begin drinking by the age of 14 will go on to develop a substance use disorder later in life.4 Alcohol is a central nervous system depressant that slows brain functioning and impedes motor coordination.5

 The dangers of mixing Flexeril and alcohol are outlined below.
 If you or someone you know frequently mixes these substances, it may be time to seek professional help.
 Please call our 24-hour hotline at if you need information about treatment for addiction to Flexeril or alcohol for yourself or for a loved one.